SaherMuhamed/sitemap-finder-script/README.md

 ## Disclaimer
 This script is intended for educational and ethical use only.
 You should have permission to scan and access the target website.
 Unauthorized scanning of websites may violate the law and can lead to legal consequences.
 Use it responsibly and at your own risk.

+### Updates
+- `v2.0.0 - 17/06/2024`
+  1. increase crawling functionality by adding recursive crawling
+  2. saves external and internal links in a text files for further uses (create directory called `extracted_links` first)
+  3. adding `-m or --max-urls` option to determine how depth you want the crawler to crawl